RAF Bardney and Bomber Command

 Operations Continue

-The attack on the city began using Pathfinder and Main Force squadrons, also for the first time, 'Window' was employed to jam Luftwaffe radars.
-It proved a success with 12 bombers failing to return out of a force of 791 that took part in the raid, a loss rate of 1.5%. |
+The attack on the city began using Pathfinder and Main Force squadrons; also, for the first time, 'Window' was employed to jam Luftwaffe radars.
+It proved a success, with 12 bombers failing to return out of a force of 791 that took part in the raid, a loss rate of 1.5%. |

 Peenemunde

 Operation Hydra took place over the night of 17/18 August 1943 with Bomber Command attacking the Peenemunde Army Research Centre, with the aim of destroying the research facilities and killing the scientists.
-This was the opening of Operation Crossbow, the Allies strategic bombing campaign against the Nazi V weapon programme.
-The raid on Peenemunde resulted in a seven week delay in V weapon production, but came at a loss of 40 Bomber Command aircraft, 215 crew and many foreign workers in a near-by concentration camp.
+This attack was the opening of Operation Crossbow, the Allies strategic bombing campaign against the Nazi V weapon programme.
+The raid on Peenemunde resulted in a seven-week delay in V weapon production but came at a loss of 40 Bomber Command aircraft, 215 crew and many foreign workers in a nearby concentration camp.
 Crews from 9 Squadron took part in the raid with all aircraft returning safely. |

-Over the coming months raids were mounted on Nuremberg, Monchengladbach, Berlin, Mannheim, Munich, Boulogne, Montlucon, Modane, Hannover, Bochum, Hagen, Kassel, Frankfurt, Stuttgart, Bremen, Leipzig, Dusseldorf, Cologne, Cannes and Ludwigshafen as well as minor operations to a variety of targets, a period of very intense operations for Bomber Command.
+Over the coming month's raids were mounted on Nuremberg, Monchengladbach, Berlin, Mannheim, Munich, Boulogne, Montlucon, Modane, Hannover, Bochum, Hagen, Kassel, Frankfurt, Stuttgart, Bremen, Leipzig, Dusseldorf, Cologne, Cannes and Ludwigshafen as well as minor operations to a variety of targets, a period of very intense operations for Bomber Command.

-Over the coming months raids were mounted on Nuremberg, Monchengladbach, Berlin, Mannheim, Munich, Boulogne, Montlucon, Modane, Hannover, Bochum, Hagen, Kassel, Frankfurt, Stuttgart, Bremen, Leipzig, Dusseldorf, Cologne, Cannes and Ludwigshafen as well as minor operations to a variety of targets, a period of very intense operations for Bomber Command.
+Over the coming month's raids were mounted on Nuremberg, Monchengladbach, Berlin, Mannheim, Munich, Boulogne, Montlucon, Modane, Hannover, Bochum, Hagen, Kassel, Frankfurt, Stuttgart, Bremen, Leipzig, Dusseldorf, Cologne, Cannes and Ludwigshafen as well as minor operations to a variety of targets, a period of very intense operations for Bomber Command.

 The Battle of Berlin

-For the next four and a half months Harris more or less had a free hand in pursuing his aim of bringing about Berlin's demise.
-Thirty two missions were launched during the period, 16 to Berlin and 16 to other large cities.
-Crews not only had to contend with poor winter weather and long flight distances, but also a reinvigorated Luftwaffe night fighter force, who had found ways of counteracting the advantages of Window and were taking an ever increasing toll of the Command's aircraft.
-From a technical perspective new models of the navigation aid H2S were being fitted to Pathfinder aircraft, which was fortunate as the use of Oboe was out of the question due to the distance of the targets rendering it ineffective. |
+For the next four and a half months, Harris more or less had a free hand in pursuing his aim of bringing about Berlin's demise.
+Thirty-two missions were launched during the period, sixteen to Berlin and sixteen to other large cities.
+Crews not only had to contend with poor winter weather and long flight distances but also a reinvigorated Luftwaffe night fighter force, who had found ways of counteracting the advantages of Window and were taking an ever-increasing toll of the Command's aircraft.
+From a technical perspective, new models of the navigation aid H2S were being fitted to Pathfinder aircraft, which was fortunate as the use of Oboe was out of the question due to the distance of the targets rendering it ineffective. |

 |

-The withdrawal of the two aircraft types put additional strain on the remaining Lancaster squadrons, who stepped up to the mark to fill the void.
-The main offensive of the Battle Of Berlin ran from the 18/19 November to the end of January 1944, with the Command's effectiveness slowly deteriorating in the face of mounting losses and a decline in crew morale.
-In February and March 1944 raids were made on lesser German cities with two more raids taking place to Berlin before the month's end.
+In February and March 1944, raids were made on lesser German cities, with two more taking place to Berlin before the month's end.
 Harris's vision of destroying the capital city had not come to fruition, with the Germans no nearer surrendering than they were at the beginning of the bombing operations.
-The Battle Of Berlin raids ended on the night of 24/25 March 1944.
+The Battle of Berlin ended on the night of 24/25 March 1944.
 There is no question that Bomber Command had just completed its toughest test yet to date with heavy losses in aircraft and crews.
 A game of cat and mouse had developed between the two sides with regards to each trying to get the technological advantage in night fighting techniques, countermeasures and tactics.

 Nuremburg